-Born in Montréal, Canada, Brigitte obtained her B.Sc. in Chemistry with great distinction in 2011 from Concordia University (Montréal).
+Born in Montréal (Canada), Brigitte obtained her Ph.D. in chemistry from Concordia University (Montréal).
 She has been a TIAFT member since 2015 and is now the Communications Committee co-chair as well as the Regional Representative for Canada.

-Brigitte is currently completing her PhD while holding a position as a forensic toxicologist at Montréal's forensic sciences laboratory, the Laboratoire de sciences judiciaires et de médecine légale.
-Her research focusses on the application of mathematics and statistics in analytical chemistry and the use of proteomics in forensic toxicology.
+Brigitte is currently the Head of Toxicology Research & Development at the provincial forensic science laboratory, the Laboratoire de sciences judiciaires et de médecine légale.
+Her research focuses on the application of mathematics and statistics in analytical chemistry and forensic toxicology, as well as analytical method development.

 Born in Mantova, Italy, Gianpaolo is a TIAFT member since 1994.
 He received his degree from the University of Padova in 1985 in pharmaceutical chemistry.
 From 1986 to 1991 he was mass spectrometry application manager at FISONS instruments.
 From 1991 to 1999, he worked as a researcher at the Centre of Behavioural and Forensic Toxicology of the Hospital and University of Padova, Italy.
 During this period he developed several informatic tools for scientific applications and created dozens of web sites for local and international scientific societies.
 From 2000 to 2012, he was the Scientific Manager of San Patrignano, the world's largest community for rehabilitation of drug addicts, where he also managed the multimedia department.
 In this office he created WeFree, an international network developed in collaboration with the UN which includes hundreds of Communities, Scientific Institutions and local and international Governmental Organizations.